 Mike received a B.S. in Organizational Management and has worked locally for Chattem, Inc. and McKee Foods.
 In 1997, God directed his family to full-time missions.
 They joined the Association of Baptists for World Evangelism (ABWE) and served in Hungary until 2009, when they returned to serve on staff at Grace.
 Mike is married to Joan and they have three sons: Alan, Jonathan (Nicole), and TJ, and one fantastically cute grandson, Abel.

 Fred’s ministry experience actually began at the age of 13, when he led the music in his dad’s church.
 During college he traveled back to his dad’s church on the weekends to lead worship.
 He graduated from Tennessee Temple University in 1985 with a BA in Sacred Music, with a Proficiency in Voice.
 Fred and his wife, Tina, served on staff at Stone Mountain Baptist Tabernacle for 8 1/2 years before coming to Grace in 1994.
-Fred and Tina have three children: Scott (wife Chelsea, daughter Ava), Janna (husband Dan) and Luke.
+Fred and Tina have three children: Scott (wife Chelsea, daughters Ava & Nora), Janna (husband Dan) and Luke.

 After graduating from UTC in 1987 with a B.S. degree in Secondary Education, Kelly taught in public school for a year before joining New Tribes Mission to teach missionaries’ kids (MKs) located in the jungles of Venezuela.
 He received further missionary and cross cultural training through New Tribes Missions Institute.
 God opened the door for him to teach at New Tribes Bible Institute for 6 years to both work with MKs and train aspiring missionaries theologically for tribal work.
 In the fall of 2001, the Lord made it clear that Kelly was facing another transition, this time in ministry on secular campuses to college students who were seeking to live out their faith in a sometimes hostile environment.
 He served on a church staff in Chattanooga for seven years as a College Pastor, teaching and discipling students.
 He taught Bible at Grace Baptist Academy for five years, and has been on staff at our church since 2012.

 David is a native of Chattanooga and has been married to Brandi since August 5, 2006.
 They have two sons, Judah and Asher, and two daughters, Evalyn and Victoria.
 David graduated from Tennessee Temple University in 2006 with a degree in Youth Ministries.
 He later received a Master of Divinity from Temple Baptist Seminary and a Doctorate of Ministry from Southern Baptist Theological Seminary.
 David taught Bible at Grace Academy for several years, and also served as the church’s Junior High director before becoming Youth Pastor.
-He and his family are pre-field missionaries with ABWE and hope to be on the field in Moldova later this year.
+He and his family are pre-field missionaries with ABWE and hope to be serving in full-time missions very soon.

 Aaron has attended Grace Baptist his entire life and is a graduate of the Children's Ministry that he now oversees!
 After high school, he was very active in teaching and leading small groups in various capacities at GBC, including Children's Ministry, AWANA, VBS, and Youth Group.
 Aaron earned his B.S. in Elementary Education in 2018 and holds a teaching license in Tennessee.
 He previously served as our College Intern, and is now the Elementary Director of our Lighthouse Kids program.

 Jennifer was born and raised in Pennsylvania.
 She met her husband, Nathan, while attending Baptist Bible College in Clarks Summit, and they were married after graduation in 2011.
-They have been blessed with three children: Caiden, Audrina and Adelaide.
+They have been blessed with four children: Caiden, Audrina, Adelaide and James.

 Jenn has worked in children’s ministries since she was old enough to be a helper.
 She grew up watching her mom serve as the Children’s Director and was always excited to help in the nursery when she could.
 She and Nathan were youth leaders for 5 years before they moved to Chattanooga in 2014.
 At Grace, Jennifer began helping in Puggles and later became a Sunday nursery worker, eventually becoming the Nursery Coordinator.
 She and her husband also lead the College Sunday school class and enjoy having students over during the week for fellowship.